WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 ### P2PKH

 Many transactions processed on the Bitcoin network spend outputs locked with a Pay-to-Public-Key-Hash or `P2PKH` script.
-These outputs contain a locking script that locks the output to a public key hash, more commonly known as a bitcoin address.
+These outputs contain a locking script that locks the output to a public key hash, more commonly known as a Bitcoin address.
 An output locked by a P2PKH script can be unlocked (spent) by presenting a public key and a digital signature created by the corresponding private key.
 :::